 French Food - The children will be able to name food and discuss their likes and dislikes using subject and adjective agreement.

 PE / Games

-Throwing, jumping and running with a focus on preparing for athletics competitions and Sports Day.
+Athletics - Throwing, jumping and running with a focus on incomplete content from last year.